Mirrasol/Page-Analyzer/README.md

 `DATABASE_URL = {provider}://{user}:{password}@{host}:{port}/{db}`

-After that create your database using the commands from database.sql
+After that set up your database using the commands from database.sql

 Check Makefile for the rest of the available commands.